Maltese National Hockey League: Challenge Cup

 The Challenge Cup takes place every year, typically from October until December, with all 5 team in the National League participating.
 The 5 teams are placed into 2 groups (consisting of 3 and 2 teams respectively) with teams in each group playing matches against each other to determine who will proceed to the knockout rounds (the group consisting of 2 teams play each other twice).
 Teams then progress through the knockout until a winner is crowned in the final.

-The current Challenge Cup champions are Zurrieq Hotsticks, beating Qormi in the final of the 2023/24 season.
+The current Challenge Cup champions are Qormi Daikin, beating Floriana in the final of the 2025/26 season.

 League

 The league commences immediately following the conclusion of the Challenge Cup.
 Each of the 4 participating teams play against each other in 3 game rounds.

-The National League has been held since 1968, this being the 56th season of the National League.
+The National League has been held since 1968.
 The season is usually scheduled to start in the first weeks of October of each year.

+During the current 2025/2026 season, Qormi Daikin clinched the Champions title for the 17th time, with 2 games to spare.